thecheebo/Bare_Metal_Raspberry_Pi_Cluster/README.md

   <img src="https://i.imgur.com/VEG9OVv.jpg" alt="PowerShell" width=50% height=50%>

 g) Insert Micro SD Card back into the Rpi.
 Plug the power in.
 Wait a sec.
-SSH back into the IP address you set at step G. For me it is `192.168.0.31`.
+SSH back into the IP address you set at step G. `ssh pi@192.168.0.31` (Your address is likely to be different).
+Enter `yes` at the first prompt, then the default password is `raspberry`.

 h) We will now configure the [IP tables](https://linux.die.net/man/8/iptables) (Link to Man pages).